hinto-janai/festival/daemon/mdbook/src/command-line/data.md

           All data saved by Festival is saved in these directories.
           For more information, see: <https://docs.festival.pm/daemon/disk.html>

+      --reset-config
+          Reset the current `festivald.toml` config file to the default

+          Exits with `0` if everything went ok, otherwise shows error.

       --state-collection-full
           Print JSON metadata about the current `Collection` on disk

           This output is the exact same as the `state_collection_full` JSON-RPC call.

       --delete
-          Delete all Festival files that are currently on disk
+          Delete all `festivald` files that are on disk

-          This deletes all `daemon` Festival folder, which contains:
+          This deletes all `daemon` Festival folders.
-          - The `Collection`
-          - `daemon` configuration (`festivald.toml`)
-          - Audio state (currently playing song, queue, etc)
-          - Cached images for the OS media controls

-          The PATH deleted will be printed on success.
+          The PATHs deleted will be printed on success.

   -h, --help
           Print help (see a summary with '-h')